 Setting aside the issue of trademark bullies that act in bad faith and Section 2(b) of the Lanham Act that prohibits the registration of insignia of the United States for the moment, the law rewards businesses that register their marks early, which is something behemoth organizations like the Department of Defense have to live with.
 That is why the trademark battlefield can be a great equilizer.

+The phrase trademark enforcement strategy probably conjures up dollar signs.
 You worked hard to develop a list of names for your business and searched TESS for each one or used BOB to make sure one or more were available to you.
 You then filed a trademark application for your mark with the United States Patent and Trademark Office, and received the coveted Certificate of Registration.
-That certificate looks so perfect and the official seal shines in the light that you decide to frame it so that you can enjoy it from time to time when you pass in and out of your office.
+That certificate looks so perfect and the official seal shines so bright in the light that you decide to frame it so that you can enjoy it from time to time when you pass in and out of your office.

 All we can say at BOB is, big mistake.
 Enjoy the accomplishment, but then get to the business of policing your trademark rights.
 Here are five reasons why you should implement a trademark enforcement strategy: